pipeforce/pipeforce.github.io/docs/tutorials/60_create-data-mapping.md

         age                         -> customer.age,
         ```

-    6. The third rule is an expression which detects whether the age field on the input contains a value >= 18 and writes the result to the output at the location `customer.isLegalAge`:
+    6. The third rule is an expression, which detects whether the age field on the input contains a value >= 18.
+Then, it writes the result to the output at the location `customer.isLegalAge`:

         ```
         age >= 18                   -> customer.isLegalAge,
         ```

-    7. The fourth rule executes the pipeline util [`@date`](../api/utils#@date) in order to return the current date and writes this value to the new field `mappingDate` at top level of the output:
+    7. The fourth rule executes the pipeline util [`@date`](../api/utils#@date), in order to return the current date.
+Then, it writes this value to the new field `mappingDate` at top level of the output:

         ```
         @date.now()                 -> mappingDate,
         ```

-    8. The last rule is similar to the previous one and calls the pipeline util [`@user`](../api/utils#@user) in order to return the username of the currently logged-in user and writes the result to the new field `mappedBy` at the top level of the output:
+    8. The last rule is similar to the previous one and calls the pipeline util [`@user`](../api/utils#@user), in order to return the username of the currently logged-in user.
+Then, it writes the result to the new field `mappedBy` at the top level of the output:

         ```
         @user.username()            -> mappedBy
         ```

     9. Not mentioned here because it is optional: The `output` parameter for the command `data.mapping`.
-Its value must be a [pipeline expression language (PEL)](../guides/pel) which points to the location (or a sub-path) to write the mapping result to (for example a variable inside the `vars` scope).
+Its value must be a [pipeline expression language (PEL)](../guides/pel), which points to the location (or a sub-path) to write the mapping result to (for example a variable inside the `vars` scope).
 If not specified, it will be written to the body by default.
-This is the case for our example.
+That is the case for our example.

 10. Click SAVE to save the pipeline.